GhostyORG/Ghosty/docs/README.md

 # TO-DOs
 - [] Hire more devs
 - [] Fix OAuth when trying to login to the site
+- [] Fix redirect login when you try to login to the site
 - [] Get site up and running for users to use

 # Done